Lesson One: Trestle Masks

 Make a trestle mask at home.
-Use the attached template and follow the instruction video on how to construct.
+Go to Trestle.org website and download the template and follow the instruction video on how to construct.
 The link is below:

-Lesson Two: Using the same link.
-Now watch the following 3 videos and complete the tasks set out below under each of the video headings.
+Lesson Two: Using the same link, now watch the following three videos and complete the tasks set out below under each of the video headings.

 States of Tension:

 👉Task 2: Play the video again and this time play along doing the states of tension yourself at home.

 👉Task 3: Write down what changes physically in your body as you move through the different stages.
 Write down three things that are affected, e. g. speed/posture.